• Skip to primary navigation

 Again, the shoulder is meant to move.
 Hunched over shoulders aren’t actually a shoulder problem at all — they’re a rib cage problem.
 Shoulders merely rest on the rib cage like glass on a table.
 If the rib cage is caddywompus, the shoulder will be, too — just like a glass set on a wobbly table will also be unstable.

-Posture braces that pull shoulders back don’t fix the root problem — a collapsed rib cage.
+Posture correctors that brace shoulders don’t fix the underlying problem — a collapsed rib cage.
 And worse, they inhibit shoulder mobility, promoting unnecessary tension.

 The verdict: